dwhinham/mt32-pi/README.md

 - a **control ROM** (contains the code that runs on the MT-32's CPU).
 - a **PCM ROM** (contains the sound samples).

-For simplicity, `mt32-pi` categorises the known control ROMs into three types:
+For simplicity, `mt32-pi` categorizes the known control ROMs into three types:

 1. **MT-32 (old)**: The original version of the MT-32, ROM versions 1.xx.
 2. **MT-32 (new)**: The later version of the MT-32, ROM versions 2.xx.